alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 ## 7. Deploy initial shared compute VM

-### Ensure a cloud init file exists for the DSG
+### Create a custom cloud init file for the DSG if required
-  - Make sure a `cloud-init` YAML file exists at `<data-safe-haven-repo>/new_dsg_environment/azure-vms/DSG_configs/cloud-init-compute-vm-DSG-<dsg-id>.yaml`.
+  - By default, compute VM deployments will use the `cloud-init-compute-vm-DEFAULT.yaml` configuration file in the `<data-safe-haven-repo>/new_dsg_environment/dsg_configs/cloud_init/` folder.
+This does all the necessary steps to configure the VM to work with LDAP log on etc.
-  - If one does not exist, create one  by copying the base version at `<data-safe-haven-repo>/new_dsg_environment/azure-vms/cloud-init-compute-vm.yaml`
+  - If you require additional steps to be taken at deploy time while the VM still has access to the internet (e.g. to install some additional project-specific software), copy the default cloud init file to a file named `cloud-init-compute-vm-DSG-<dsg-id>.yaml` in the same folder and add any additional required steps in the `DSG-SPECIFIC COMMANDS` block marked with comments.

 ### Configure or log into a suitable deployment environment
 To deploy a compute VM you will need the following available on the machine you run the deployment script from: